 Fertilizer is something that quite a few spider plant owners use from time to time.

 Some spider plant owners have noted that too much fertilizer can cause discoloration and other issues.
-For example, you might notice the tips changing color if you have used too much fertilizer.
+For example, you might notice the tips changing color if you use more than you should.

-When this fertilizer doesn’t drain properly, it’s going to be bad for your spider plant.
+When this fertilizer doesn’t drain properly, it’s going to be bad for your plant.

 Be more vigilant when using fertilizer to avoid any complications.